What is the first thing you look at when you check out the specs of a bike?

 It would be easy to fill this post with 125cc dirt bikes that barely outweigh a BMX.

-With this in mind, we decided that any bike that is 200kg or under (fully fuelled) is light.
+With this in mind, we decided that any bike weighing 200kg or under (fully fuelled) is light.

-So without further ado, here are our top six lightest touring motorcycles (from heaviest to lightest.)
+So without further ado, here are our top seven lightest touring motorcycles for 2022, (from heaviest to lightest.)

 Royal Enfield Himalayan (199kg)